kweeuhree/climate-view/README.md

 <h1>Climate View</h1>

-<p>This repository contains code for a full stack application meant to provide an overview of of Earth's climate state as of 2024.
+<p>This repository contains code for a full stack application meant to provide an overview of Earth's climate state as of 2024.
 The app is following an MVC(Model-View-Controller) architecture.</p>

 <p>Users can create an account and leave comments once logged in.
 The application keeps track of days since the user joined.</p>